Amaranth (Amaranthus sp).

 - It is able to germinate in low levels of light, and grows all year-round in warm climates.

-- Amaranth has a primary root, and deep secondary fibrous roots.
+- It has a primary root, and deep secondary fibrous roots.

-- Frost kills Amaranth, and it is moderately drought tolerant.
+- It is not tolerant of frost, but it is moderately drought tolerant.

 Habitat:

-- Amaranth is a weed of disturbed areas.
+- This is a weed of disturbed areas.

 - It grows in a wide range of soils, but prefers moist soils.